lee-lindley/vim_plsql_syntax/README.md

 :set syntax=plsql
 ```

-The reason is that it will search to the end of the file on each procedure/function declaration looking for it,
+The reason is that it will search to the end of the file on each procedure/function declaration looking for it.
-so on a large file it can be expensive.
+On a large file without the procedure name in closing END statement searching to the end for each match can be expensive.

 In the [Installation](#installation) section there are some suggestions for your *.vimrc* file, including how to turn
 on folding automatically without having to open all folds every time you open a file.